-For more information about the Company, see "Business" and "Management's Discussion and Analysis of Financial Condition and Results of Operations."
+For more information about the Company, see "Information About the Company" and "Management's Discussion and Analysis of Financial Condition and Results of Operations."

-The Resale Securities registered hereby represent a substantial portion, or approximately 62.4%, of our outstanding shares of Class A Common Stock outstanding or issuable upon conversion of our Class B Common Stock.
-In addition, approximately 76.7% of our outstanding Class A Common Stock outstanding or issuable upon conversion of our Class B Common Stock are held by the nine largest holders of such shares, calculated in accordance with Rule 13d-3 under the Securities Exchange Act of 1934, as amended (the "Exchange Act").
-Subject to the lock-up in our Bylaws described below, the Selling Holders may sell all of their Class A Common Stock outstanding or issuable upon conversion of our Class B Common Stock in the public market at any time, so long as this registration statement remains effective and this prospectus remains usable.
-Pursuant to our Bylaws, holders of any shares of our Common Stock received as merger consideration in the Merger (other than shares of our Common Stock issued as merger consideration in respect of Grove Collaborative, Inc. common stock pursuant to the Backstop Subscription Agreement (as defined below)), may not dispose of or hedge any of such shares for a period of 150 days after the Closing Date.
+Additional Sellers beneficially own approximately 62.4% of our Class A Common Stock outstanding or issuable upon conversion of our Class B Common Stock and, subject to the lock-up in our Bylaws described below, may sell all of their Class A Common Stock in the public market at any time, so long as the registration statement of which the Additional Prospectus forms a part remains effective and the Additional Prospectus remains usable.
+Pursuant to our Bylaws, holders of any shares of our Common Stock received as merger consideration in the Merger (other than shares of our Common Stock issued as merger consideration in respect of Grove Collaborative, Inc. common stock pursuant to the Backstop Subscription Agreement (as defined below)), may not dispose of or hedge any such shares for a period of 150 days after the Closing Date.
 Sales of a substantial number of our shares in the public market or the perception that these sales might occur, could depress the market price of our securities.